 Panels are occasionally appointed to serve as peer-review and evaluation boards for MLA’s publication and credentialing programs.

 Plenary session is a term used at meetings for those sessions where all members are in attendance.
 MLA’s annual meeting usually has three to four plenary sessions, which include the McGovern Lecture, the Doe Lecture, the Leiter Lecture (every other year), and a special topic session on the last day of the meeting.
 At the MLA meeting, these sessions generally have no other competing sessions.

 Specialization in the MLA context means the certificate programs in which health information professionals and others can demonstrate knowledge and expertise in specific areas.
 MLA offers two specializations, the Consumer Health Information Specialization and the Disaster Information Specialization; each offers a certificate that the user has completed continuing education in the area of specialization.

 Task forces are appointed for a specific study or topic investigation and usually for a specific and limited period of time.
 Current task forces and their charges and members are listed on the MLANET committee page.

-Seen another term you're not sure about?
-Submit your question or request and we'll get back to you with the definition and add it to this page!
+Seen another term you are not sure about?
+Submit your question or request and we will get back to you with the definition and add it to this page!